 If your employer in California fails to pay you according to the law and your rate of pay, the company may end up owing you for back pay and wages.
 These are the amounts that you should have received if your employer had paid you properly and complied with wage and hour laws.
 This can include an interest rate of up to 10% per year.

 Back pay is also sometimes called “back wages.”

-If an employee is owed back pay and wages, he or she can recover back wages by filing a wage and hour lawsuit.
+If you are owed back pay and wages, you can recover back wages by filing a wage and hour lawsuit.

 Below, our California labor and employment lawyers discuss the following frequently asked questions about lawsuits for unpaid wages for California employees:

 - 1. What is back pay and when do employers owe for back wages?